silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/secrets/delete-a-secret-and-secret-item.md

 ---
-description: This article describes how to delete the secrets you have added or that you were granted shared access as Owner in Cerby.
+description: "This article describes how to delete the secrets you have added or that you were granted shared access as Owner in Cerby."
 intercom_id: 8705456
 ---